ada-w-yan/deltaomicron1/README.md

 # deltaomicron1
-Model simulations for *Insert paper name here*
+Model simulations for *The altered entry pathway and antigenic distance of the SARS-CoV-2 Omicron variant map to separate domains of spike protein*

 ## Installation